Verbit

 • How peer institutions are building sustainable accessibility programs at scale

-Whether you're an accessibility coordinator, instructional designer, IT leader, or senior administrator, this webinar will give you concrete strategies to move from reactive compliance to proactive accessibility.
+Whether you're an accessibility coordinator, instructional designer, IT leader, or senior administrator, this session gives you concrete strategies to move from reactive compliance to proactive accessibility.

 Build Accessibility Into Workflows